 Do you own a dachshund?
 If so, you may have noticed that they can be quite defensive of their territory.
 While this may make them seem tough, it’s just a sign of how much they love and protect their homes and families.

 Dachshunds are known for being very defensive of their territory.
-While this can make them a great watchdog, it can also be a bit of a challenge when it comes to housebreaking and training.
+While this can make them great watchdogs, it can also be a bit of a challenge when it comes to housebreaking and training.

 Can Dachshunds be used as watchdogs?